dwilliams-github/homepage/client/src/text/resume.md

 -  Proficient in more than a dozen computer languages, including Python, ES6, c++, and SQL
+-  Responsible for numerous applications in numerical computing developed for a wide range of research roles
--  Extensive experience with full-stack web development, including front-end implementations in React, Redux, jQuery, CSS, and SVG, with backend experience in Python, perl, SQL, and Ceph
+-  Extensive experience with full-stack web development, including front-end implementations with React, Redux, jQuery, CSS, and SVG, with backend implementations with Python, perl, Node.js, SQL, MongoDB, and Boto
 -  Direct experience with a wide range of computer hardware and operating systems, old and new
--  Experience with cluster computing, containers, run-time environments, embedded computer systems, and high-speed data acquisition
+-  Experience with high-performance computing, containers, run-time environments, embedded computer systems, and high-speed data acquisition
--  University courses in software development, software design, data structures, Pascal, LISP, and assembly
+-  University courses in software development, software design, and data structures
--  Author of several novel simulation, reconstruction, alignment, and pattern recognition algorithms for a variety of particle detector systems

 [Professional Experience](#experience)
 =======================